dynamsoft-docs/barcode-reader-docs/faq/general/error-10022-the-PDF-DLL-is-missing.md

 [<< Back to FAQ index](index.md)

-The error message "-10022 The PDF DLL is missing" suggests that the Dynamsoft Barcode Reader is looking for a DLL file, which is typically used in Windows environments, rather than a shared object (SO) file, which is used in Linux environments.
-This could be an issue with how the error message is generated or with how the library is handling file dependencies.
+The error message "-10022 The PDF DLL is missing" suggests that the Dynamsoft Barcode Reader is looking for a DLL file, which is typically used in Windows environments,rather than a shared object (SO) file, which is used in Linux environments.
+However,you might also encounter same error message in Linux (They indicate the same issue), since we have unified error message library.
+This error could be an issue with how the error message is generated or with how the library is handling file dependencies.

 - For Windows:
   `DynamicPdf.dll` // If you are using Winodws x86